Kenyas Parliament Approves Haiti Police Deployment - UrduPoint

 Kenya's Parliament Approves Haiti Police Deployment

-Nairobi, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Kenya's parliament on Thursday approved the proposed deployment of its police to lead a UN-backed multinational mission to Haiti to restore peace and security to the gang-plagued Caribbean nation.
+Nairobi, (APP - UrduPoint / Pakistan Point News - 16th Nov, 2023) Kenya's parliament on Thursday approved the proposed deployment of its police to Haiti to lead a UN-backed multinational mission aimed at restoring peace and security in the gang-plagued Caribbean nation.

 The UN Security Council gave the go-ahead in early October for the Kenya-led mission to help the overwhelmed Haitian police battle rampant gang violence.